Big cats need our help to survive.

 Tats 4 Cats isn’t itself a charity.
 It doesn’t even handle or accept your donations—although this website is a great way to find a local big cat conservation group you can donate to.

 More than anything, Tats 4 Cats is an idea, a public statement of your support for the protection of the world’s big cats—both financially and publicly—and a challenge to be proud of what we can achieve for them.

 Tats 4 Cats: A donation.
 A fundraiser.
 And a permanent reminder.

-In 2016, an Aussie named Xander decided to show his love for big cats in a couple of ways: he would donate to a group dedicated to their ongoing conservation in financial support, and also work up the courage to get his first tattoo (a tiger of course!) as a permanent reminder of how much they mean to him.
-These goals would mark International Tiger Day (29 July), at the halfway point of Tx2—a global effort to double the world’s wild tiger populations by 2020 (after all, what better moment—and cause—to commemorate with his first tattoo?!).
+In 2016, an Aussie named Xander decided to show his support for big cats in a couple of ways: he’d donate to a group dedicated to their ongoing conservation in financial support, and also work up the courage to get his first tattoo (a tiger of course!) as a permanent symbol of how much they mean to him.
+These would mark International Tiger Day (29 July), at the halfway point of Tx2—a global effort to double the world’s wild tiger populations by 2020 (after all, what better moment—and cause—to commemorate with his first tattoo?!).

-Alongside these goals of personally donating and getting a tattoo in honour of big cats, recognising an opportunity to get the word out and build even more support, he created a fundraiser page at CrowdRise.
-This gave his friends, family, colleagues, and followers a way to easily support his crazy endeavour and also donate to help big cats through Panthera, a leading big cat conservation group with projects worldwide and a decade-long history of both researching and protecting big cats’ lives and habitats.
+Alongside these goals of personally donating and getting a tattoo in honour of big cats, recognising an opportunity to get the word out and build even more support, he created a public fundraiser page at CrowdRise—giving his friends, family, colleagues, and followers a way to easily support his crazy endeavour and directly help Panthera, a leading big cat conservation group with projects worldwide and a decade-long history of both researching and protecting big cats’ lives and habitats.